entity-framework-relaciones-uno-a-uno

 • Profile

-Each user has exactly one profile, and each profile belongs to one user.
+Each user has exactly one profile, and each profile belongs to a single user.

 public class User